barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 </p>

-##### Convolutional Layer
+### Convolutional Layer
 It plays the roles of feature detector in ConvNet.
 In more detailed, it computes the dot product of 3-D kernel with local region from input image.
 This sliding-window method can be considered as convolution operation, this is the origin of its name.
 Each kernel will detect a same feature in every region of the image and send it to the higher layer to construct more delicate feature detector.
-After the convolution, we prefer to apply some sorts of activation function like ReLU or tanh... to adapt to the non-linearity
+After the convolution, we prefer to apply some sorts of activation function like ReLU or tanh... to adapt to the non-linearity.
+Convolution has been used previously with some man-made filter like Laplace or Sobel to detect feature in the image, however, ConvNet proposes a way to *learn* the filter automatically.

 <p align="center">
  <img src="/images/Introduction_CNN/conv-layer.gif" alt="" align="middle">
  <div align="center">Illustration of convolution operation. <a href="http://cs231n.github.io/convolutional-networks/">Source</a></div>
 </p>

-##### Pooling Layer
+### Pooling Layer
 The most two popular pooling operation is average pooling and max pooling.
 This layer is used to achieve the invariance during the training.
 It means that if we modify the input a little bit, it won't affect the overall result much.
 This invariance is very important in the task of classification as we may capture the same object but from the different pose or it may have capture the noise as well.
 However, the way it achieve the invariance by losing the information raises a lot of arguments in the Deep Learning community.
-Recently, G.Hinton, a "god father" in this domain, has public his research about Capsule Net, a way to achieve the pose invariance without using pooling.
+Recently, G.Hinton, a "god father" in this domain, has publicized his research about Capsule Net, a method to achieve the pose invariance without using pooling.

 <p align="center">